NaverCloudPlatform/terraform-provider-ncloud/website/docs/index.html.markdown

 ---
 layout: "ncloud"
-page_title: "Provider: Naver Cloud Platform"
+page_title: "Provider: NAVER Cloud Platform"
 sidebar_current: "docs-ncloud-index"
 description: |-
-  The Ncloud provider is used to interact with Ncloud (Naver Cloud Platform) services.
+  The Ncloud provider is used to interact with Ncloud (NAVER Cloud Platform) services.
 The provider needs to be configured with the proper credentials before it can be used.

 ---

 # Ncloud Provider

-The Ncloud provider is used to interact with [Ncloud](https://www.ncloud.com) (Naver Cloud Platform) services.
+The Ncloud provider is used to interact with [Ncloud](https://www.ncloud.com) (NAVER Cloud Platform) services.
 The provider needs to be configured with the proper credentials before it can be used.